danielenapo/AI_unibo/Obsidian Uni/Supervised Learning/Classification/Decision Trees.md

 - lack of representative instances (umbalanced data)

 # Pruning
-To avoid overfitting, the tree can be pruned (reduce number of splits), according to a sweet spot that can be found by comparing test accuracy for different values
+To eliminate parts of the tree where the decision can be influenced by random effects (overfitting), the tree can be pruned (reduce number of splits), according to a sweet spot that can be found by comparing test accuracy for different values
 ![[Pasted image 20230117125537.png]]
 Too much pruning leads to **underfitting**.
 Tree depth is a [[Hyperparameter]]